 I have stellar vision; the Secure Shell app comes with a default font size of 15pt which was a tad big for my taste.
 Further, at this font size, a vertical split in Vim does not provide adjacent buffers with at least 80 columns.
 To fix this, open up the console on any Chrome tab (

 term_.prefs_.set('font-size', 12).
 Visit the Secure Shell FAQ page for other useful preferences.

 Local Dev Environment

-In the early days, all the “Chromebook for Devevelopers” guides contain instructions on how to replace ChromeOS with Ubuntu.
+In the early days, all the “Chromebook for Devevelopers” guides showed you how to replace ChromeOS with Ubuntu.
 I’m currently composing and previewing this blog post off a local ruby server on my Chromebook, and I can assure you I still have ChromeOS installed.